 Very few therapists offer her unusual blend of skills in clinical rehabilitation, pain education, acupuncture, therapeutic yoga teaching, mindfulness, coaching and positive psychology.
 These give her the tools to successfully treat a wide range of health problems in a very multi-modal, truly holistic way.
 With nearly 20 years' experience in spinal health, her approach also borrows from the highly-effective movement therapies like JEMS, Alexander Technique, Feldenkrais and Pilates.

-If you've only experienced very "passive" manipulative treatments in the past, you will appreciate that this is a much more active, long term approach to health that aims to empower you, helping equip you with the skills, tools and knowledge to really manage your health.
+If you've only experienced very "passive" manipulative or massage treatments in the past, you will appreciate that this is a modern, holistic, long-term approach to health that aims to empower you, helping equip you with the selfcare skills, tools and knowledge to really manage your health.
+For life!